DanyilYedelkin/deployment-of-ships-with-AI/README.md

 add demo buttons and a map for the game and rendering it

 ## Second submission (dev.
 DY)
-change background colours and add the ability to use the mouse with the correct coordinates
+change background colors and add the ability to use the mouse with the correct coordinates